Traveling and Staying Healthy

 - Enhanced medical staffing, facilities, equipment, onboard testing capabilities and quarantine/isolation resources

 - Shore excursions limited to only those providers who can uphold our own protocols and denied boarding to guests who fail to abide by shore excursion protocols.

 As more details of our plan are finalized, we will share them with guests, travel advisors and other stakeholders.
 On the assumption that a return to cruise operations will be allowed, we will have specifics on our protocols and procedures as well as where we will operate that we will want to share widely.
 Until then, please continue to view this page as a reliable source of information for the latest news about Seabourn operations.
 We look forward to welcoming our guests back on board when the time is right.

 Our team recommends the following routine best practices for travel:

 - Practice healthy travel habits always — According to the World Health Organization and the U.S. Centers for Disease Control, the simplest and most effective way to prevent illness, is to take extra care to practice basic health habits, including:

-- Washing your hands frequently for at least 20 seconds
+- Washing your hands frequently with soap and water for at least 20 seconds

 - Taking advantage of hand sanitizer wherever it’s available